ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This tool converts between epoch timestamps and human-readable dates and times.
-You enter either a number (epoch in seconds, milliseconds, microseconds, or nanoseconds) or a date string.
+This free epoch converter online converts between epoch timestamps and human-readable dates and times.
+Use it to convert unix timestamp to date online or as an epoch to date converter: you enter either a number (epoch in seconds, milliseconds, microseconds, or nanoseconds) or a date string.
 The tool shows the same moment in local time and in UTC, and it shows the epoch value in seconds, milliseconds, and microseconds.
 So you can turn a raw timestamp into a date or a date into timestamps in several units.

 Developers and support staff often see epoch numbers in logs, APIs, or databases.
 A number like 1736352000 or 1736352000000 is hard to read.
 You need to know the unit and the timezone.
-This tool accepts the number and detects the unit by how many digits it has.
+This unix timestamp converter accepts the number and detects the unit by how many digits it has.
 It shows local time (your browser timezone) and UTC.
 It also shows the same moment as seconds, milliseconds, and microseconds so you can copy the form you need.
-So you can quickly see what time an epoch is and get other units.
+So you can quickly convert epoch to human readable time and get other units.

-The tool is for anyone who works with epoch timestamps or date strings.
+The tool is for anyone who works with epoch timestamps or date strings and needs to convert unix timestamp to date or use a free epoch converter.
 You do not need to be an expert.
 You enter a number or a date, and you read the results.
 You can override the detected unit for epoch input.
 An optional AI Parse button tries to turn natural language into a date string; that feature can fail and the main conversion does not depend on it.

 An epoch timestamp is the number of seconds (or milliseconds, microseconds, or nanoseconds) since January 1, 1970 at midnight UTC.
 Many systems use seconds (10 digits) or milliseconds (13 digits).
 Some use microseconds or nanoseconds.
 The same moment in time can be written in any of these units.
 If you treat milliseconds as seconds you get a wrong date.
 This tool detects the unit by the length of the number you type.
 Up to 10 digits (or 11 with a minus) is seconds.
 Up to 13 is milliseconds.
 Up to 16 is microseconds.
 More is nanoseconds.
 So you do not have to choose the unit; the tool picks for you.
 You can change it with the unit buttons if the tool guessed wrong.

 You can also enter a date string instead of a number.
-The tool accepts formats that the browser can parse (for example ISO 8601 like 2025-01-09T12:00:00Z or a simple date).
+This epoch to date converter accepts formats that the browser can parse (for example ISO 8601 like 2025-01-09T12:00:00Z or a simple date).
 It then shows that moment in local time and UTC and gives the epoch in seconds, milliseconds, and microseconds.
-So you can go from date to epoch as well as epoch to date.
+So you can go from date to epoch as well as epoch to date with a unix timestamp to date converter.
 A related operation involves converting Julian dates as part of a similar workflow.

 Local time uses your browser timezone.
 UTC is the reference (no offset).
 The tool shows a relative phrase like 2 hours ago or in 3 days so you see how far the moment is from now.
 The valid range for dates is year 1 to year 9999.
 Timestamps outside that range show an error.
 So the tool keeps everything in a safe range.